jonfra165/Thankyou/README.md

                 3.3.1.6 Disallow root login remotely? y
                 3.3.1.7 Remove test database and access to it?
 (You can do as you want here) 3.3.1.8 Reload privilege tables now? y
-                3.3.1.9 Close Terminal

     3.4 You now need to create a basic setup and the database which will be used, in Terminal:
         3.4.1 Run: mariadb -u root -p
-        3.4.2 Type in the password you chose from the download of the MariaDB-database 3.4.3 Run: grant all privileges on *.* to root@localhost identified by 'password' with grant option;
+        3.4.2 Type your chosen password
+        3.4.3 Run: CREATE DATABASE testdb;
+        3.4.4 Run: USE testdb;
+        3.4.5 Run: GRANT ALL PRIVILEGES ON testdb TO  'root'@'localhost'  IDENTIFIED  BY  'password';
+        3.4.6 Run: exit;

+    3.5 In case you have NO password and cannot run mariadb-secure-installation, in Terminal:
+        3.5.1 Run: mariadb
-        3.4.4 Run: CREATE DATABASE testdb;
+        3.5.2 Run: CREATE DATABASE testdb;
+        3.5.3 USE testdb;
+        3.5.4 Run: GRANT ALL PRIVILEGES ON testdb TO  'root'@'localhost'  IDENTIFIED  BY  'password';
-        3.4.5 Run: exit;
+        3.5.5 Run: exit;

 4. (WINDOWS ONLY) Before you download the required frameworks you need to add a path to your Python-folder.
 To do this follow the following steps: (Skip this step if you already have this path.)